igor84/dngin/docs/journal.md

 The reason I want to have fixed FPS is so that I can next work on input handling and testing it in conditions where main thread has some busy period between processing events, which is realistic behaviour for games.

+### 4. Keyboard Input
+Started implementing keyboard input based on [this](https://blog.molecular-matters.com/2011/09/05/properly-handling-keyboard-input/).
+Got info that DerelictGLES is not maintained for some time and that DerelictGL3 is missing some functions because it is in beta and they are in progress.
+I managed to find why 32 bit builds were crashing on DerelictGL3.reload call.
+It turned out `extern(C)` on getProcAddress should have been `extern(Windows)`.
+I reported it on github.
+I also added some error handling.